paddy420Smokers/weedshome/content/pages/contact.md

 Contact us for general questions about cannabis, advertisement, sponsoring or simply to say hello.
 We usually answer within 24 hours.

-Contact us for general information about cannabis, advertisement, sponsoring or just to say hello.
-We usually answer.

 Please, fill out the enquiry field so that we can help you quicker!